 Tenaris seeks to maintain a low debt to total equity ratio considering the industry and the markets where it operates.
-The year-end ratio of debt to total equity (where "debt" comprises financial borrowings and "total equity" is the sum of financial borrowings and equity) is 0.07 as of December 31, 2013, in comparison with 0.13 as of December 31, 2012.
+The year-end ratio of debt to total equity (where "debt" comprises financial borrowings and "total equity" is the sum of financial borrowings and equity) is 0.07 as of December 31, 2014 same as of December 31, 2013.
 The Company does not have to comply with regulatory capital adequacy requirements as known in the financial services industry.